About Protect Tesuque

 February 5, 2025

-Protect Tesuque formally challenges the draft discharge permit issued by NMED, arguing the plan violates the Environmental Improvement Act and Liquid Waste Regulations.
+Protect Tesuque formally challenges the draft discharge permit issued by New Mexico Environment Department (NMED), arguing the plan violates the Environmental Improvement Act and Liquid Waste Regulations.

 March 14, 2025